When you are a runner in Texas like I am, you learn to accept a certain truth: It's hot, y'all.

 During my run, I often leave a couple bottles of water (try freezing them!) on my front stoop and run in loops, passing my house for a water stop as needed.

-Caffeine and alcohol are diuretics so it is probably not a good idea to drink a bottle of wine at night then a Starbucks in the morning before your run.
-Try to avoid diuretics leading up to those hot runs.
+Caffeine and alcohol are diuretics so it is probably not a good idea to drink a bottle of wine at night then a Starbucks in the morning before your run (speaking from experience).
 Use an electrolyte drink to replenish as needed during and after your run (especially any run longer than 30 minutes).
 I personally like Nuun.
 I won't give it four stars on taste, but it gets the job done.